michaelchang106/laundryApp/README.md

 ## Local Execution

 - Download/clone this project from [Hamper Dash - Laundry App GithHub Repo](https://github.com/michaelchang106/laundryApp).

 - Make sure to install node.js, which will come with node project manager (npm).
 - Change to the folder where you download the applicaiton using the OS terminal.
+- switch to project4 after cloning the repository and run `git checkout project4`
-- Type in the terminal `yarn install` to install all the dependencies.
+- Next, type in the terminal `yarn install` to install all the dependencies.
 - Type in the terminal `yarn start` to start the server.
 - In a new terminal tab browse to laundryApp/front and type `yarn start` to start the front end React development server.
 - In your favorite browser go to http://localhost:3000/.